metno/met-pycsw-container/CI.md

 ### Github

-* Repository can have secrets which is not forked.
+* Repository have secrets which is not forked.
     * https://github.com/metno/pycsw-container/settings/secrets